c2lugo/cse15l-lab-reports/lab-report-3-bugs-and-commands-week-5.md

 Binary file ./Downloads/school/wtr '24/cse 12/programing assignments/cse12-wi24-pa2-ArrayList-starter-main/starter/checkstyle-10.7.0-all.jar matches
 Binary file ./Downloads/school/wtr '24/cse 12/misc./cse-12-pa-1-test/starter/checkstyle-10.7.0-all.jar matches
 ```
-This command recursively searches for the pattern "cse" in files with the `.jar`
+This command recursively searches for the pattern `"cse"` in files with the `.jar`
 extension in the `./Downloads` directory.
-This is useful when you want to only search for patterns with a specic extension such as
+This is useful when you want to only focus on searching for patterns
-only `.java` files that could have important code to edit.
+of a specic extension such as `.java` files that could have important code to edit.

 ### 2. ``-c`` displays number of matched lines
 Example 1